lucadavies/LUTGCaster/README.md

 To set up a new casting sheet:

 1. Click "Add Show", enter the title of the show and names of the characters/roles available (clicking the "Add Role" button as needed).
 Repeat for each show.
-1. Select the maximum number of actors that may be candidate for any given role with the number selector
+1. Select the maximum number of actors that may be candidate for any given role with the number selector.
-1. Click "Generate Casting Sheet"
+1. Click "Generate Casting Sheet".
 1. Then click "Save Sheet" on the Casting Sheet screen to ensure you work isn't lost!!

 Using the Casting Sheet:

 1. Enter all actors into the appropriate boxes beneath each role for each show
 1. Save sheet when done
-1. All names will remain white until the "Toggle Checking" button is clicked to enable active colouring of names.
+1. Names will be coloured automatically as you enter them.
+The colours always update to reflect to the state of a name.
-1. The zoom buttons may be used to crudely scale the interface for better viewing on a projector
+1. The zoom buttons may be used to crudely scale the interface for better viewing on a projector.
 1. The "About..." link will bring up a window to explain the meaning of colours and information about the application.
-1. When a role has been cast, remove the 2nd-6th choices and click "Cast" to hide the other boxes
+1. When a role has been cast, remove the 2nd-6th choices and click "Cast" to hide the other boxes.

 Some notes:
 * Various autosaves are used: in the folder where the program is run from, the Backup folder holds a copy of a casting sheet when first opened/created.
 Until first saved by the user, the temp folder holds a temporary working copy of the casting sheet.
 In use, casting sheets are auto saved on every name change / Casting / RONing.